cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v5.0.0.md

 ## WebdriverIO
 ### Visual Regression
-The defualt form factor is now 'huge' to correct inconsistent viewport sizing that had occured when a test used the default viewport for a test run vs defining a huge viewport.
+The default form factor is now 'huge' to correct inconsistent viewport sizing that had occured when a test used the default viewport for a test run vs defining a huge viewport.
 This may require screenshot updates, but no code changes are necessary.

 ### ServeStaticService